Super-Protocol/docs/docs/marketplace/orders/order-builder/index.md

 The footer at the bottom of the screen displays the total costs of the offers added to the order:

-(image)
+(image: footer)
 <br/>
 <br/>

-These values are updated as you add more offers to the order:

-- **Fixed**: the total in TEE tokens for all fixed-price offers.
+**Fixed** is the total cost in TEE tokens for all fixed-price offers added to the order.
+You will pay this sum immediately after placing the order.

-- **Per Hour**: the total cost of all hourly-priced offers.
+**Per Hour** is the total cost in TEE tokens of all hourly-priced offers added to the order.
+This sum will be gradually deducted from the order deposit for each hour the order is running.

-- **Lease Time**: the duration for which you plan to lease the offers.
-Increasing the lease time raises the minimum deposit amount.
+**Lease Time** is the duration in hours for which you plan to lease the offers.
+Increasing the lease time raises the initial deposit amount.
 For Fine-tune orders, ensure the lease time is sufficient to complete the computation.
-For Deploy orders, this is the duration the model will remain running.
-The lease time cannot exceed the maximum allowed lease time specified by any of the offers in the order.
+For Deploy orders, this is the duration for which the model will remain running.

+Note that some offers may have limits on the minimum and maximum allowed lease time.
+The lease time you are setting must be within the range defined by all offers in the order.

-- **Pay now**: the initial order deposit required at checkout.
+**Pay now** is the initial order deposit you must pay at checkout.
 It is calculated using the formula: **Fixed** + (**Per Hour** * **Lease Time**).
 You can increase the deposit now by increasing the **Lease Time** or later while the order is processing.

-The **Checkout** button opens the [**Checkout** window](/marketplace/orders/order-builder/checkout), where you must create a passphrase and confirm the transaction to place the order.
+The **Checkout** button opens the [**Checkout** window](/marketplace/orders/order-builder/checkout), where you must confirm the transaction to place the order.